-The lengthwise fibers are called the "lengthwise yarn direction" or the "lengthwise grain."
-The crosswise fibers are called the "crosswise yarn direction" or the "crosswise grain."
-The lengthwise sides or edges of the fabric are called "selvages."
+The lengthwise fibers are called the lengthwise yarn direction or the lengthwise grain.
+The crosswise fibers are called the crosswise yarn direction or the crosswise grain.
+The lengthwise sides or edges of the fabric are called selvages.
 They are extra strong and do not ravel.

-Yarns may be woven in different patterns called "weaves."
+Yarns may be woven in different patterns called weaves.
 Each kind of weave may be made by using different fibers, yarn sizes, and spacings between yarns.
 A plain weave is often used because it gives a strong, firm fabric.
 Some other weaves are satin, velvet, velveteen, terry, and corduroy.

 When you buy woven fabric, check to see that the lengthwise yarns and the crosswise yarns are square with each other.
-This is called "on-grain" (Figure 1).
+This is called on-grain (Figure 1).

-Fabrics that do not have yarns that square with each other are called "off-grain" (Figure 2).
+Fabrics that do not have yarns that square with each other are called off-grain (Figure 2).
 Most fabrics made today have finishes that will not let you straighten or square the yarns if it was not done during manufacturing.

-Ardis W. Koester, Extension textiles and clothing specialist, and Barbara J. Sawer, Extension specialist, 4-H and Youth Development.
+Ardis W. Koester, Extension textiles and clothing specialist; and Barbara J. Sawer, Extension specialist emeritus, 4-H youth development; Oregon State University.